yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 **type**                  --            The component type name, needs to be ``hive`` hive.user                 Current user  Username used to connect to Hive.
 Defaults to username of flume process.
 **hive.metastore**        --            Hive metastore URI (eg thrift://a.b.com:9083 )
-**hive.database**         FlumeData     Hive database name **hive.table**            --            Hive table name **hive.partition**        --            Comma separate list of partition values identifying the partition to write to.
+**hive.database**         --            Hive database name
+**hive.table**            --            Hive table name
+hive.partition            --            Comma separate list of partition values identifying the partition to write to.
 May contain escape
                                         sequences.
-E.g: If the table is partitioned by (continent: string, country :string, time : string) then 'Asia,India,2014-02-26-01-21' will indicate continent=Asia,country=India,time=2014-02-26-01-21 callTimeout               10000         Number of milliseconds allowed for Hive operations, such as open Txn, write, commit, abort. batchSize                 5000          Max number of events written to Hive in a single Hive transaction txnsPerBatch              1000          The number of desired transactions per Transaction batch. maxOpenConnections        500           Allow only this number of open connections.
+E.g: If the table is partitioned by (continent: string, country :string, time : string) then 'Asia,India,2014-02-26-01-21' will indicate continent=Asia,country=India,time=2014-02-26-01-21 callTimeout               10000         Number of milliseconds allowed for Hive I/O operations, such as open Txn, write, commit, abort. batchSize                 5000          Max number of events written to Hive in a single Hive transaction txnsPerBatch              1000          Number of transactions requested per Transaction batch from Hive. maxOpenConnections        500           Allow only this number of open connections.
 If this number is exceeded, the least recently used connection is closed. autoCreatePartitions      true          Flume will automatically create the necessary Hive partitions to stream to **serializer**                          Specifies how to parse the incoming data format into fields and map them to columns in the hive table.